All Episodes

 Those skills are very useful no matter what career you're in.

-I think just give me a a broader understanding of other people and relating to them.
+And the fact that I have a bunch of different talents, I mean, some of them are useful, some of them are not so useful, I think just give me a broader understanding of other people and relating to them.

-And sometimes it wasn't so clear how her young talents would apply to making a living, say playing tennis and classical piano, or majoring in French and Spanish in college.
+And sometimes it wasn't so clear how her young talents would apply to making a living, say playing tennis and classical piano or majoring in French and Spanish in college.

 I had no idea.

-My pant my family were big travelers.
+My family were big travelers.

-My father was from England, my mother's family was from Wales, so I spent a lot of time overseas growing up.
+So I spent a lot of time overseas growing up.

-When I was in college, I spent a semester abroad in France, and then I worked at my uncle's pub in Northern England.
+When I was in college, I spent a semester abroad in France and then I worked at my uncle's pub in northern England.

 My parents had had a several year honeymoon when they got married and traveled all around the United States and Europe and they settled in New Jersey.

-So we were very well exposed, not only in the United States, we drove around the United States, Canada, Mexico, and primarily the UK.
+Not only in the United States, we drove around the United States, Canada, Mexico, and primarily the UK.

-But it was just ingrained in me, you know, to travel and and experience what other cultures had to offer.
+But it was just ingrained in me, you know, to travel and experience what other cultures had to offer.

 I knew I didn't want to be a teacher.